Tricia Penrose: Celebrity appearances

 In 2001, Penrose appeared on Lily Savage's Blankety Blank.
 In 2007, she came second in the third series of Comic Relief Does Fame Academy on BBC1, beaten by Tara Palmer-Tomkinson.

 In 2008, she released an aerobics DVD.
 In July 2010, she was a contestant on the BBC programme Celebrity MasterChef, but she was eliminated at the first hurdle after serving uncooked liver.

 Penrose appeared in the ITV programme Sing If You Can in May 2011 in order to help raise money for the Teenage Cancer Trust charity.

 In January 2013, she appeared as a housemate on Celebrity Big Brother 11.
 As part of Big Brothers task, she was initially chosen to enter the main luxury house instead of the basement.
 Penrose was evicted in a semi-final double eviction, alongside Frankie Dettori on Day 21, to the song "Heartbeat" by Enrique Iglesias.

 In September 2014, she appeared on ITV programme Who's Doing the Dishes?, preparing a prawn cocktail starter, roast beef dinner and berry meringue, even with the Heartbeat clues the guests did not guess their celebrity chef.

 In 2015, she appeared in Big Star's Little Star with her son Freddy.
 On 14 April 2018, Penrose appeared on Pointless Celebrities along with Bill Maynard, his last television appearance before his death in that year.
 She made a further appearance in 2022, this time with actress Denise Black.

 Roy Castle Ambassador

 Penrose's mother, Sue, was diagnosed with lung cancer in 2010 and, through her treatment, Penrose became involved with Roy Castle Lung Cancer Foundation, quickly becoming an Ambassador and raising funds for the charity, including recording "You Had a Dream in Your Heart" written by Professor Ray Donnelly (who founded the organisation), to mark the organisation's 25th anniversary in 2015.

 Business interests

 Penrose is a director of "Simply Luxury Travel", and also "Adlington Memorial Park", which is a natural burial ground in the grounds of the Adlington Hall estate.

+It was revealed in July 2026 that Penrose had become the co-owner of the Goathland Hotel, the pub which featured in Heartbeat.